Adrienne Terblanche

 ‘If you end up with skin like tanned leather, be it on your own head.
 I may say, for a sixteen-year-old, you do nothing to heighten your chances of attracting a husband.’

 Mrs Kesby’s life’s mission is to see me suitably married.
-She’s been compiling a list of candidates since I was aged ten.
+She’s been compiling a list of candidates since I was ten.

 Mrs Kesby tuts.
 ‘Disgraceful.
 Their menfolk should keep them under lock and key.’